-Customer support is a front-line service provided by most businesses, which aims to solve problems a consumer may have while using your product.
-This usage data can be very helpful while resolving customer issues.
+Customer support is a front-line service offered by most businesses, which aims to solve customer queries and issues.

-This department also acts on feedback, queries, struggles, and challenges to support customers while using the product.
+This department also acts on feedback, queries, struggles, and challenges to support customers.

 However, customer success looks at the bigger picture.
 The agenda of a customer success strategy is to generate a positive impact through those interactions and customer usage data to make your relationships with your customer base better.

-Customer success organization focuses on improved customer retention rates, higher LTVs, increased upsell rates, customer health, cross-sell rates, revenue, and repeat sales.
-We shall look at some metrics on how to measure customer success later in this article.
+We shall look at some metrics on measuring customer success later in this article.

 Customer support is a more disciplined approach as we know the methods and practices that will lead to an effective and efficient support group.

-However, a good customer success strategy does have more space for experimentation; it comes off as a trial and error method.
+However, a good customer success strategy does have more space for experimentation; it has a trial-and-error method.
 Customer success requires companies to explore avenues until they achieve an optimal plan of action.

 Customer support is cost-centered, focusing on operational efficiency.
 They strive to justify the cost of your product by helping your consumers handle it better.

 Customer success is revenue-centered, focusing on growth opportunities.
-The idea behind a customer success strategy is to grow the relationship between the customer and the company so that it opens up future growth opportunities.
+The idea behind a customer success strategy is to grow the relationship between customers and the company so that it opens up future growth opportunities.

-For example, you are a travel agent and your customer has booked air tickets via your website.
-However, they are unable to locate the PNR no. for the booking.
+For example, you are a travel agent, and your customer has booked air tickets via your website.
+However, they are unable to locate the PNR number.

 Now when the customer calls you, you immediately respond with the PNR.
 Hence, the approach is short-term and solves the problem instantly.

-There are various reasons why a modern-age business needs a customer success team, both for short-term as well as for long-term benefits.
-They are as follows:
+There are various reasons why a modern-age business needs a customer success team, both for short-term and long-term benefits.

 1. Brings Brand Success